More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Introduction

-Predicting the number of new variants observed in a follow-up study relative to a pilot study has a rich history in the statistics and genetics literature.
-Note that, in the variant formulation, we may think of each organism as belonging to multiple ``groups,'' where each group is defined by a particular variant.
-And our goal is to discover the number of new groups in a follow-up study.
-A simpler special case of this formulation occurs when each organism belongs to a single group -- such as a species or sub-species \citep{fisher1943relation, good1956number, efron1976estimating, burnham1978estimation, orlitsky2016optimal}.
-In the single group-per-organism case, the groups are also sometimes called \emph{elements of a partition} or \emph{clusters} \citep{lijoi2007bayesian}.
-Analogously, when organisms -- or data points -- can belong to multiple groups, as in genetic variation, the groups may be called \emph{elements of a feature allocation} \citep{broderick2013feature,campbell2018exchangeable}.
-Researchers have developed a wide range of approaches for predicting the amount of genetic variation -- or new \emph{features} -- in a follow-up study.
-These approaches include Bayesian methods \citep{ionita2009estimating}, jackknife-based estimators \citep{gravel2014predicting}, linear programs \citep{gravel2014predicting, zou2016quantifying}, and variations on the Good-Toulmin estimator \citep{orlitsky2016optimal,chakraborty2019somatic}.
-To the best of our knowledge, though, none of this existing work -- in any of the species sampling, feature allocation, or genetics literatures -- provides predictions when the experimental conditions may change between the pilot and follow-up study.
-And thus none of this existing work can be used directly for optimal allocation of a fixed budget in experimental design.
-On the other hand, in pioneering work, \citet{ionita2010optimal} propose how to allocate a fixed budget in a \emph{pilot} study.
-That is, the method of \citet{ionita2010optimal} applies only when no data has yet been observed.
-Without preliminary data to learn from, though, every data set is treated the same.
-We expect a priori that different data sets will exhibit different variation patterns.
-In these cases, data from the pilot should, and will, play a crucial role in informing how to best design the follow-up.
+There exists a rich statistical literature on prediction in a follow-up study, relative to a pilot study, when conditions do not change between the pilot and follow-up.
+We may think of each organism as belonging to multiple groups, where each group is defined by a variant, and the goal is to discover the number of new groups in a follow-up study.
+A simpler special case of this formulation occurs when each organism belongs to a single group, which is referred to as a species \citep{good1956number, efron1976estimating, lijoi2007bayesian, orlitsky2016optimal}.
+In general, as in the context of genetic variation, organisms belong to multiple groups that we refer to as \emph{features}.
+Researchers have developed a wide range of approaches for predicting the number of new features, often interpreted as amount of new genetic variation, in a follow-up study.
+These approaches include Bayesian methods \citep{ionita2009estimating}, jackknife-based estimators \citep{gravel2014predicting}, linear programming methods \citep{gravel2014predicting, zou2016quantifying}, and variations on the classical Good-Toulmin estimator \citep{orlitsky2016optimal,chakraborty2019somatic}.
+To the best of our knowledge, though, no existing work provides predictions when the experimental conditions may change between the pilot and follow-up study.
+And thus no existing work can be used directly for optimal allocation of a fixed budget in experimental design.

+Moreover, while there is existing work in other forms of optimal experimental design, it does not fit our goals here.
+In pioneering work, \citet{ionita2010optimal} propose how to allocate a fixed budget in a pilot study, before any data is observed.
+While their method treats every dataset the same, our method allows the different variation patterns in different datasets to inform the best follow-up design.
+Separately, researchers have considered how to best choose samples among a number of subpopulations \citep[e.g.][]{dumitrascu2018gt,camerlenghi2020nonparametric}.
+In this case, the trade-off is between uncertainty and reward, as in classic multi-armed bandit settings, rather than between quality and quantity.